pesout/Dwarferizer/README.md

 ### First Compression Method
 The input is transfered to the binary system.
 After it, `0`s an `1`s are replaced by number of these chars (check out an example below).
 We're also working with the fact that this string never starts with the zero.

 If this number equals something higher then 9, we use lowercase chars of the English alphabet.
-Although following situation isn't too likely, if is more then 35 one-type chars tohether, first method is cancelled (this record belongs to IC).
+Although following situation isn't too likely, if is more then 35 one-type chars tohether, first method is cancelled.
+After it, the algorithm search for the highest char, add 1 to it and the result equals to a new numeral system base.
+Input is transfered back to the Oct numeral system (these records belongs to IC).

 **The Dwarferizer isn't ready to use.
 But don't worry, we are coding as fast as possible.**